kuehbiko/01-Portfolio-Projects/Lyft Baywheels 2022 Analysis/README.md

 **Next Steps** \
 Given the true location of each station and the cost of transporting bikes, there is an opportunity to optimize the rebalancing process of bikes, both overnight and during the day.
 This will allow the company to efficiently allocate resources to the rebalancing of bikes at each station with greater precision of the exact hour and minute when demand is the greatest (at the moment, we only have an estimate).

-We will further explore the preferences of members and casual users through binary classification techniques.
+We can further explore the preferences of members and casual users through binary classification techniques.
 This will allow us to identify the features that are most strongly associated with subscribers.
-This way, the company may be able to identify casual users that have to potential to become members.
+This way, the company may be able to identify casual users with certain habits that have to potential to become members.
 The company may then be able to send such users targeted adviertisements to convince them.
-[See part 2 of the project here]().

-## References:
-1.